 Restore Options (Restore Arguments)

 Use this tab to administer the type of restore, the backup images available for restore, and the report file.
+Note that all the options described in this help may not be available and only the options displayed in the dialog box are applicable to the agent or enabler for which the information is being displayed.

 Specifies whether to run a restore with the database online.
 If a restore is run with the database online, other applications can access the database or database partitions while the restore is in progress.
 Online restores are available only for partial database restores (and not for full database restores).